KentQin/GKB_website_2.0/README.md

 Public Folder: Css file and temporary img file.

 Server Folder: all back-end files.
 +   models Folder: all data schema files.
 +   routes Folder: HTTP requests are proccessed here.
 +   shared Folder:
-> This is a blockquote
-        ........validations: all files to do back-end data valisation work.
+   +   validations: all files to do back-end data valisation work.

 ## Running the app